gajis/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3 Function that prints a string followed by a new line 4 function that prints a string in reverse
 5 Function that reverses a string
+6 function that prints every other character of a string